Baylor Players to Watch Against Creighton - Second Round

 Baylor Players to Watch

-Keyonte George averages 15.6 points and 2.8 assists per contest -- both team highs.
-He is also averaging 4.2 rebounds, shooting 38.3% from the floor and 34.2% from downtown with 2.4 made 3-pointers per game.
+Keyonte George averages a team-leading 15.6 points per contest.
+He is also putting up 4.2 rebounds and 2.8 assists, shooting 38.3% from the floor and 34.2% from downtown with 2.4 made 3-pointers per game.

-Jalen Bridges is tops on his team in rebounds per contest (5.6), and also averages 10.2 points and 1.1 assists.
-Defensively, he delivers 0.9 steals and 1 block.
+Jalen Bridges posts a team-leading 5.6 rebounds per contest.
+He is also putting up 10.2 points and 1.1 assists, shooting 50% from the floor and 32.1% from downtown with 1.1 made 3-pointers per game.

 Baylor Top Performers (Last 10 Games)